Initiative Mapping

 Speak Up About Drugs (Bentonville, AR)

 Integration of social prescribing into efforts to deter addiction and aid recovery in at-risk youth and their parents.
+Host of a cycling program to help participants stay sober.

 Southeast